-The request for prior approval from the Parent Company is submitted to the Managing Director and CEO and then sent to the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group and the Board of Directors and to the Corporate Affairs and Consultancy Department through their related Secretariats.
+The request for prior approval from the Parent Company is submitted to the Managing Director and CEO and then sent to the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group and the Board of Directors through the Secretariat and to the specialist compliance functions of the Corporate Bodies and Corporate Affairs Head Office Department.
 The request follows the process indicated in paragraph 8.1, even though the provisions regarding the resolutions of Shareholders' Meeting are excluded.

-8.2.1 Approval for Transactions of Lesser Significance
+8.2.1 Approval for Transactions of lesser significance